 Yes, for most events the Preschool Gallery will be open with most of the favorite exhibits, including the ball machine, the climbers, and the water table.
-However, most of the small toys, puzzles, plastic food, etc. have been temporarily removed.
+However, some of the small toys, puzzles, plastic food, etc. have been temporarily removed.

 How is H2Oh! – the water gallery – cleaned?

 The H2Oh!
 Exhibit is designed with several safety features, including a sand filtration system and an UV sterilization system.
 The water is drained and replaced multiple times per week, and treated with a mild bromine solution.